 This module brings python scripting support to Dune.
 This version describes the bindings for the development version (to become 2.10).
 The bindings serves three purposes:

-- High level program control for solving partial differential equations using classes from the Dune core and from Dune-Fem [BBD+08, DKNO10] with a recent update provided in [BBD+21].
-The unified form language UFL is used to describe the mathematical model, all realizations of the Dune grid interface can be used to work with the domain tesselation, and the finite element spaces, operator, and solvers provided by Dune-Fem for the descritizations and solving steps.
-All of this is available within to be used in python scripts or through jupyter notebooks.
+High level program control for solving partial differential equations using classes from the Dune core and from Dune-Fem [BBD+08, DKNO10] with a recent update provided in [BBD+21].
+The unified form language UFL [ALO+13] is used to describe the mathematical model, all realizations of the Dune grid interface can be used to work with the domain tessellation, and the finite element spaces, operator, and solvers provided by Dune-Fem for the discretizations and solving steps.
+All of this is available to be used in python scripts or through Jupyter notebooks.

-- Rapid prototyping of new implementations of Dune interfaces.
-So new implementations of the Dune grid interface can be easily tested.
-For Dune-Fem developers, new grid views, discrete function spaces, and scheme classes following the Dune-Fem-Howto concept can be added and tested.
+Rapid prototyping of new implementations of Dune interfaces.
+For example new implementations of the Dune grid interface can be easily tested.
+For Dune-Fem developers, new grid views, discrete function spaces, and scheme classes can be added and tested.

 This document tries to describe the main concepts needed to get a new user started on solving complex partial differential equations using the Dune-Fem python bindings.
 Some parts are still quite raw and we would greatly appreciate any help improving this document.
 In addition if you would like to promote your own work then please upload a script showcasing some simulation you did bases on this package - it is possibly as easy as providing us with a Python script.
 More details on how to help us improve and extend this document see the section on How to showcase your own project.